D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/definition-files/DataProviders.md

 ## DWISScheduler <!-- NOUN -->
 - Display name: DWIS Scheduler
 - Parent class: [DWISInternalService](./DataProviders.md#DWISInternalService)
+- Description:
+The DWIS Scheduler is a component that schedules drilling activities based on the rig action plan and the current context estimated by the DWIS Microstate Interpretation engine.
 - Definition set: DataProviders
 - Examples:
 ``` dwis rigActionPlan_0